Overview

 Grouping into Services

-Now cluster operations by what data they touch.
+We'll group operations by what data they touch.
 Operations that read and write the same tables belong together.
-This minimizes cross-service calls and keeps data ownership clear.

 Service Definitions